 The ADC monitors and decodes the voltage at this pin only once after power up.
-After ADC decoding (only once), a 40μ A current (when VCC = 5V) is generated at the SET1 and SET2 pins for internal use.
-The voltage at SET1 and SET2 pins are
+After ADC decoding (only once), a 40μ A current (when VCC = 5V) will be generated at the SET1 and SET2 pin for internal use.
+That is the voltage at SET1 and SET2 pin is